Overview

 Throughout the course, students will explore a wide range of topics, including Translation Technology, Localization, Audiovisual Translation, Digital Language and Discourse Methods, Computer Terminology, and Introduction to Programming.

-As a member of the prestigious European Masters in Translation (EMT) Network, supported by the European Commission, this MSc program is recognized as one of the top translation technology programs in Europe.
+As a member of the prestigious European Masters in Translation (EMT) Network, supported by the European Commission, this MSc programme is recognised as one of the top translation technology programmes in Europe.
 More information about the EMT Network can be found here.

-The programme is taught by renowned experts in Translation Studies, many of whom have strong connections with the translation profession and industry, ensuring that students gain both academic excellence and practical insights.
+The programme is taught by renowned experts in translation technology, many of whom have strong connections with the translation profession and industry, ensuring that students gain both academic excellence and practical insights.

 Why DCU